bbopt/nomad/examples/advanced/batch/UseCacheFileForRerun/README.txt

 because the cache file is used.
 We can note that the cache hits increase between two runs.

+For repeatability, the cache file must removed after doing the two steps of the procedure.

 For using the best point obtained after a first run and stored in a cache, the user can remove initial point provide in `X0`.